adibyte95/Neural-AutoTagging/README.md

 1.Code for Facenet model is based on the assignment from Convolutional Neural Networks Specialization by Deeplearning.ai on Coursera.
 2.Florian Schroff, Dmitry Kalenichenko, James Philbin (2015). <a href= "https://arxiv.org/pdf/1503.03832.pdf"> FaceNet: A Unified Embedding for Face Recognition and Clustering</a><br/>
 3. Yaniv Taigman, Ming Yang, Marc'Aurelio Ranzato, Lior Wolf (2014). <a href="https://research.fb.com/wp-content/uploads/2016/11/deepface-closing-the-gap-to-human-level-performance-in-face-verification.pdf"> DeepFace: Closing the gap to human-level performance in face verification</a><br/>
+4.The pretrained model we use is inspired by Victor Sy Wang's implementation and was loaded using his code<a href="https://github.com/iwantooxxoox/Keras-OpenFace"></a><br/>